-Create a Google My Business Page
+Create a Google Business Profile Page

-This is an easy decision if you have a brick and mortar location.
+This is an easy decision if you have a brick-and-mortar location.
 Even if you have a service area business you can still get on Google Maps.
 You’ll simply have to use a home address belonging to someone involved in your business and where you receive snail mail for your business.
 Don’t worry, your personal information will be hidden on the actual listing!

 The address that you associate with your listing will predominantly be the address that Google uses to rank your listing based on proximity to your customers.
 This address is used for verification purposes.

-Once you know what address you’re going to use, it’s time to build out a Google My Business page.
+Once you know what address you’re going to use, it’s time to build out a Google Business Profile page.
 A potential customer will see it as an index of businesses that appears in the SERP.
 When leveraged intentionally, it can assist a business in advertising its location, gaining recognition, and acquiring relevant local traffic.

 Quick Step-By-Step Guide on Creating Your Listing